cupnoodle/fluffyes/42-environment-variables.md

-I would often comment and uncomment the line `return true` between development and production (submitting to App Store).
+I would often comment and uncomment the line `return true` between development and production (version that get submitted to App Store).
 And yes you have guessed correctly, one time I forgot to remove the `return true` statement and submitted the App to App Store 😅.
-The app got approved and my app has zero revenue for a week before I realized what I have done, giving away the full version of the app for users for free during that week 😂💸.
+The app got approved and my app has zero revenue for a week, before I realized what I have done, giving away the full version of my app to users for free during that week 😂💸.

-"There must be a better way to do this!", I thought, then I stumbled across **Launch arguments** / **Environment Variables** , which you can set certain variables which will only be injected during debug run (it has no effect when you archive the app and submit to App Store).
+"There must be a better way to do this!", I thought, then I stumbled across **Launch arguments** / **Environment Variables** , which you can use to set some variables which will only be injected during debug run (it has no effect when you archive the app and submit it to the App Store).

+<span id="howto"></span>

 ## How to set launch arguments / environment variables